QNZhang/spatial-pyramid-features/README.md

 	mkdir datasets_dir
 	```

-4. Copy or create a symbolink link to your dataset. e.g.:
+4. Copy or create a symbolic link to your dataset. e.g.:

 	``` bash
 	cd datasets_dir